chipguyhere/cyd2432S028_display/README.md

 want to build your UI, copy it, and start replacing its placeholder UI with your own.

-> This is for the **ILI9341** flavor of the board.
-There are CYD variants with
+> This is for the **ILI9341 LCD with XPT2046 touch** flavor of the board.
+There are
-> different controllers (e.g. ST7789); those need a different driver.
+> CYD variants with different controllers (e.g. ST7789); those need a different library.

 ---

 ## Installation

-This library is distributed as a GitHub ZIP — there is no Arduino Library Manager entry.
+This library is distributed by downloading the code as a ZIP from GitHub — there is no Arduino Library Manager entry.
 To install:

 1. On the GitHub project page, click **Code ▸ Download ZIP**.
-2. Unzip it.
-GitHub names the folder after the repository plus a branch suffix (e.g. `cyd2432S028_display-main`); **rename it to `chipguy_cyd2432S028_display`** so the folder name matches the library.
-3. Move that folder into your Arduino **libraries** directory:
+2. Unzip it, and move the resulting folder into your Arduino **libraries**
+   directory:
    - macOS / Linux: `~/Documents/Arduino/libraries/`
    - Windows: `Documents\Arduino\libraries\`
-4. Restart the Arduino IDE.
+3. Restart Arduino IDE so the examples will appear in the File menu.

-(Alternatively, in the IDE: **Sketch ▸ Include Library ▸ Add .ZIP Library…** and select the downloaded ZIP — but if it lands as `…-main`, rename it as above.)
+(Alternatively, in the IDE: **Sketch ▸ Include Library ▸ Add .ZIP Library…** and select the downloaded ZIP.)

 ### Dependency: LVGL 9

-The examples need **LVGL 9** (developed against 9.3).
+The examples need **LVGL 9**.
 Install it via the Arduino **Library Manager** (search "lvgl").
 Each example sketch folder ships its own `lv_conf.h`; LVGL reads its configuration from that file, so keep it next to the `.ino`.

+This library was developed against LVGL 9.3 (the current version of LVGL that is compatible with Squareline) but is very likely compatible with later versions.

 ### Arduino IDE board settings